 These activities allow kids to explore the concept of buoyancy.
 The first preschool project is that old standby -- "floaters and sinkers."
 The two that follow introduce children to the more complex activity of boat-building.

-To help kids develop a deeper understanding on the subject, tackle the stages of this preschool science project in the order given.
+To help kids develop a deeper understanding on the subject, tackle these activities in the order given.
 And let kids take their time.
-These activities can extend over a period of many days.
+The activities can extend over a period of many days.

 Here are some suggested objects to try:

 Let kids test the effects of shape on an objects “floatability.”